Layer Ensembles: A Single-Pass Uncertainty Estimation in Deep Learning for Segmentation

 LE-MHD 0.594 0.575 0.598 -0.730 0.309 0.313 0.300 -0.571

-We can see here a very good correlation of the AULA metric compared to the DE’s Variance, MI, and Entropy uncertainty metrics.
-How is this useful?
-We can detect poor segmentation samples automatically and ask the clinicians to manually revise them.
-For example, the figure below is a demonstration of such automatic failure detection using the uncertainty.
+We can see here a very good correlation of the AULA metric compared to the DE's Variance, MI, and Entropy uncertainty metrics.
+We can detect poor segmentation samples automatically and ask the clinicians to manually revise them:

 Figure 2.
 Segmentation quality control for DE and LE.
 The following are averaged indicators for: random flagging (dashed black); remaining 5% of poor segmentations (dotted grey); and ideal line (grey shaded area).